-Second female CLC deputy chair.
+Former CLC deputy chair.
 First female CLC delegate for Tangentyere Council, where she co-coordinates the family safety group targeting domestic violence in town camps.
 Youth worker and Aboriginals Benefit Account advisory committee member.
 Uluru Statement working group member.

 Engagement officer with the Royal Commission into the Protection and Detention of Children in the NT.
 Former Green Party candidate and board member of the Central Australian Aboriginal Media Association, Institute for Aboriginal Development and Central Australian Aboriginal Programmes Unit.
 National Nuclear Free Alliance and co-chair of Aboriginal Housing NT.
 Advocate for a better education system.